aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PS to WORDML" h2="Render PS to WORDML within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store documents in a format that is independent of the application software, hardware, and operating system.
+However, the PDF format is not suitable for editing and manipulating documents.
+Therefore, it is necessary to convert PDF documents to other formats such as Microsoft Word (DOC/DOCX) or WordML.

+<h2>How Aspose.Total Helps for PS to WordML Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PS to WORDML in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to WORDML.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert PS to WORDML in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert PS file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to WORDML.

+Aspose.PDF for C++ is a powerful library that enables developers to create, edit, and convert PDF documents.
+It provides a wide range of features such as text extraction, document manipulation, image manipulation, and more.
+Aspose.Words for C++ is a powerful library that enables developers to create, edit, and convert Word documents.
+It provides a wide range of features such as document manipulation, text manipulation, document conversion, and more.

+The combination of Aspose.PDF for C++ and Aspose.Words for C++ makes it easy for developers to convert PS to WORDML.
+The process is simple and straightforward.
+All you need to do is to use the APIs provided by Aspose.PDF for C++ to convert the PS file to DOC and then use the APIs provided by Aspose.Words for C++ to export the DOC to WORDML.

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that makes it easy for developers to convert PS to WORDML.
+It provides a wide range of features and capabilities that make it easy to convert PS to WORDML in a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}